Comparison of the AK-47 and M16: Accessories

-Neither the AK-47 nor the M16 were designed to mount accessories, except of course for their respective bayonets and a simple clamp-type bipod for the M16.
-However, with the advent of the Picatinny rail and by sheer happenstance, the M16 has proven itself to be a remarkably adaptable weapon system, capable of mounting a wide range of accessories, including grenade launchers, fore-grips, removable carry handle/rear sight assemblies, bipods, laser systems, electronic sights, night vision, tactical lights, etc. The AK-47 can also use Picatinny rail-mounted accessories, although its design and smaller fore-stock make it less adaptable.
+Neither the AK-47 nor the M16 were designed to mount accessories, except for bayonets and a simple clamp-type bipod for the M16.
+However, with the advent of the Picatinny rail, the M16 has been shown capable of mounting a wide range of accessories, including grenade launchers, fore-grips, removable carry handle/rear sight assemblies, bipods, laser systems, electronic sights, night vision, tactical lights, etc. The AK-47 can also use Picatinny rail-mounted accessories, although its design and smaller fore-stock make it less adaptable.

 In addition, the M16 is "the Swiss Army knife of rifles" a modular weapon system whose components can be arranged in a variety of different configurations.
 For example, an M16A2 with its standard iron sights and a standard forestock can be easily converted, in a matter of seconds and without the use of tools to an M16A4 with Picatinny rails, optical sights, and a variety of accessories.
 This is accomplished by simply pushing in two pins, removing the A2 upper receiver/barrel, and replacing it with an A4 upper receiver/barrel.
 Or, an M16A4 Rifle can be converted to an M4 Carbine in a few minutes by replacing the upper receiver/barrel and using simple hand tools to replace the fixed buttstock with a telescoping buttstock.
 As such, the M16 can be easily converted into different calibers and different types of weapons.
 The AK-47 has no such capability.